CodingLawyersClub/todo-instructions/README.md

 See what's going on here?
 We find the property called `currentUser` on the `userStore`.
 If there is a value there, we know the user is logged in, and we make the request.
 If not, well, the block of code `this.props.toDoStore.findToDos()` is never run!
 Perfect!

-Let's change the UI to conditional display.
+Let's change the UI to conditionally display based on whether we have a logged in user or not.
 We're going to user a neat little trick.
 Look at the following block of code:

 ```
 {true && <div>I will display!</div>}